iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week5.rst

         ├─ LC08_L2SP_046028_20200823_20200905_02_T1_SR_B6.TIF
         └─ LC08_L2SP_046028_20200823_20200905_02_T1_SR_B7.TIF

+We will be using these images later in the lab, for the :ref:`accuracy assessment <week5 accuracy>` portion of the practical.

 Once you have downloaded the files, point your browser to https://code.earthengine.google.com, and log in if you need to.
 In the **Script manager** under **Reader**, find the ``egm702`` repository, and click on ``week5`` to expand the week 5 folder.